WHAT WILL MY CHILD LEARN AT CGCA?

 • Gross motor skills (walking, running, jumping, hopping, climbing)

-• Identify Colors, Shapes, Numbers, and Letters
+• Identifying Colors, Shapes, Numbers, and Letters

 • Counting and Writing Numbers

-• Vocabulary, Fluency, and Comprehension
+• Beginning and Early Reading Skills including: Phonemic Awareness, Phonics, Vocabulary, Fluency, and Comprehension

-• Letter formation and writing
+• Pre-writing, letter formation, and beginning writing

 • Language Development